Strategise, plan, do and review - the path to success!

 A complete strategy takes the entire content cycle into consideration.
 The who, what, when, how and why of creating and distributing content for a business.

-Everything from audience identification, buyer persona development and brand messaging to processes around the creation, governance and maintenance of content may be covered.
+Everything from audience identification, keyword research, buyer persona development and brand messaging to processes around the creation, governance and maintenance of content may be covered.
 The larger the business, the more there will be to consider.

 The strategy development process will also help you clarify priority channels, formats and themes.
 Planning becomes easier for your marketing team.